Diane Nelson (jockey): Challenges and later career

 As a woman jockey, Nelson would face a number of hardships and biases at the track.
 While Nelson was riding, few female jockeys were riding at American racetracks.
-Nelson and her husband Robert divorced in the winter of 1988-1989.
+Nelson and her husband Robert divorced in the winter of 1988–1989.
 In the early 1990s, trainer Dominick Imperio, whom the Nelsons had worked for and whom had encouraged Nelson to pursue her racing license, fell on financial difficulties.
 In 1992 he was indicted for money laundering and suspected ties to organized crime.
 Old Westbury Farm was acquired by the government and sold.

 In 1996, Nelson suffered an additional tragedy when she discovered the body of racing trainer John J. Lenzini Jr. when she went to ride his horses.
 Lenzini Jr., who was also Nelson's boyfriend at the time, and whom also trained horses for Nelson's parents, died under mysterious circumstances at age 49.

 In 1999, Nelson rode Flippy Diane to a win at the $100,000 Maryland Million Distaff Handicap.
 Flippy Diane was trained by Nelson's friend Leah Gyarmati.
 It would be the first time an all-female team of a trainer and a jockey would win a stakes race in the United States.
 Nelson, Gyarmati and Nelson's father James Bissett Jr. would have further success racing and claiming horses.
 That year, Julie Krone, the most successful female jockey in the United States and one of Nelson's inspirations retired from the sport.
-Krone's departure resulted in a even slimmer field of female jockeys.
+Krone's departure resulted in an even slimmer field of female jockeys.

 In 2000, Nelson was inducted into the Suffolk Sports Hall of Fame.
 In 2001, she described the difficulties faced by women jockeys, “It is a shame that in this day and age, there are not more girls making it at the top level.
 But it is just such a struggle to get there.”

 In 2006, Nelson would have to take time out of racing to have back surgery.
 At the time she stressed that at age 40, she was not ready for retirement.

 Retirement and legacy

 In 2007, after 21 years as a professional jockey Nelson retired from racing after suffering repeated back problems.
 She rode her final race at Aqueduct on January 20, 2007.
 Nelson would end her professional racing career with 1,095 wins from 9,905 mounts.
 She became the sixth female jockey in the United States to record over 1,000 wins.
 In all, her horses would win $19,106,392.
 In her career she would win eight graded stakes races.

 A private person, little is known about Nelson's life after racing.

-On July 5, 2017 Nelson died at age 51 at home in Goshen, Connecticut.
+On July 5, 2017, Nelson died at age 51 at home in Goshen, Connecticut.